 Civil litigation often decides who owes what to whom.
-Bankruptcy law may control what happens thereafter to those who owe.
+Bankruptcy law impacts litigation and what happens thereafter to those who owe.
 And to those to whom money is owed.

 So it behooves litigators to have a good grasp on how bankruptcy works.